AraBlocks/ara-module-template/.github/COMMIT_FORMAT.md

 ### Message body

-A message body is optional and must be proceeded by a new line after the message subject.
+A message body is optional and must be preceded by a new line after the message subject.
 The contents of the message body should be wrapped at 80 characters.